MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-C-Medical-Assistance-Programs/part-435-Eligibility-States-District-Columbia-Northern-Mariana-Islands-American-Samoa/subpart-L-Options-Coverage-Special-Groups-under-Presumptive-Eligibility/section-435.1101.md

 *Presumptive income standard* means the highest income eligibility standard established under the plan that is most likely to be used to establish the regular Medicaid eligibility of a child of the age involved.

-*Qualified entity* means an entity that is determined by the State to be capable of making determinations of presumptive eligibility for children, and that -
+*Qualified entity* means an entity that is determined by the State to be capable of making determinations of presumptive eligibility for children, and that—

 (1) Furnishes health care items and services covered under the approved plan and is eligible to receive payments under the approved plan;